Fast Facts - Behind the PennHIP Research

 PennHIP receives many questions each day regarding different areas of the PennHIP method.
 Often, the published literature contains the answers, but the manuscripts may be difficult to access and written in scientific language that can overwhelm readers or hide salient points of the research.
 Some of the important features of the PennHIP method are included below with a brief synopsis of the literature available.
 Links to the abstracts for these studies have been included if you wish to read into them further!

 1. The Distraction Index (DI) as determined by the PennHIP method is the most reliable indicator of future hip osteoarthritis.

-In a study comparing factors such as age, breed, weight, gender, distraction index and Norberg angle (another method of measuring hip laxity based on the conventional OFA-type x-ray), it was found that the distraction index was the most significantly correlated with future development of osteoarthritis irrespective of age at the time of PennHIP evaluation.
+In a study comparing factors such as age, breed, weight, gender, distraction index and Norberg angle (another method of measuring hip laxity based on the conventional OFA-type x-ray), it was found that the distraction index had the highest correlation (predictive power) with future development of osteoarthritis irrespective of age at the time of PennHIP evaluation.

 Smith GK, Popovitch CA, Gregor TP.
 Evaluation of risk factors for degenerative joint disease associated with dysplasia in dogs, J Am Vet Med Assoc, 1995; 206: 642-647.

 2. The distraction index does not change significantly over time.

 A study of large breed dogs showed that the distraction index stayed the same over time (within acceptable statistical limits) and was much more reliable over time than other methods such as the Norberg angle and the OFA scoring method.